mathphreak/ReliefValve/README.md

 between library locations.

 # Usage
-ReliefValve now works properly, but only on Windows.
+ReliefValve now works properly, and maybe even on Mac/Linux.
 I'd say it's now better than [Steam Mover][] in some ways, but it will keep improving.

 0. Make sure Steam already knows about your existing libraries.
 1. Exit Steam (this is important).
-2. Download the [latest release][], extract it, and run `relief-valve.exe`.
+2. Download the [latest release][], extract it, and run `relief-valve`.
 3. Wait for Relief Valve to populate all your Steam games.
 4. Check the box next to one or more games.
 5. Select a destination at the bottom of the window.